EPEC Profiles – Erica Luzzi

 Melissa Mirino.
 Credit: Maciej Urbanowicz

-Melissa also has a personal interest in inspiring the next generation to pursue careers in science.
-As an undergraduate student she worked in a museum and planetarium located in Rome (Museo Geopaleontologico Ardito Desio) to engage students with topics related to geology and astronomy.
+Melissa has a personal interest in inspiring the next generation to pursue careers in science.
+As an undergraduate student she worked in a museum and planetarium located in Rome (Museo Geopaleontologico Ardito Desio, Italy) and in Trento (MuSe, Museo delle scienze, Italy) to engage students with topics related to geology and astronomy.
 She worked as PhD tutor for the Brilliant Club, an award-winning charity that works with schools and universities across the UK to increase the number of pupils from under-represented backgrounds progressing to leading universities.
-As a PhD tutor, she developed and delivered tutorials about planetary geology.
+As a PhD tutor, she developed and delivered tutorials about planetary geology (see Europlanet Inspiring Story-April 2021).

 She was part of the organising team for the Space Rendezvous in Rome to organise informal meetings to discuss space-related topics with space enthusiasts (see Europlanet Inspiring Story – July 2019).
-Currently she is supporting EPEC’s activities as Co-Chair of the Communications Working Group.
+She also acted as Co-Chair of the Communications Working Group (from 2018 to 2023).
+Currently, she is supporting EPEC’s activities as the Chair of the Europlanet Early Career Network.

-“It is an honour for me to be the Co-Chair of the EPEC Communication Working Group.
+“It is an honour for me to be the new Chair of the EPEC Network.
 EPEC is allowing me to collaborate with other enthusiastic space professionals.
 This experience enables me to improve both my communication and leadership skills.
 This is a great experience to create something new in support of all Early Career space scientists.

 Melissa Mirino